rajabishek/blogger/source/_posts/Functional-Thinking-Scala.md

 ```scala
 val message = "Helloworld from Raj Abishek"
 ```
 The type of message is `java.lang.String`, because Scala strings are implemented by Java’s String class.
-But if you notice above we never mentioned the type while creating message.
+But if you notice above we never mentioned the type while creating the message val.
 This is called as type inference.
-The Scala interpreter (or compiler) can infer types based on the initial value that we assign while declaring the variable.
-In fact it is often best to let the compiler do so rather than specifying a type explicitly using type annotations.
+The Scala interpreter(or compiler) can infer types based on the initial value that we assign while declaring the variable.
+In fact it is often best to let the compiler do so rather than specifying a type explicitly using type annotation.
 ```scala
 val name: java.lang.String = "Raj Abishek"
 val friend: String = "Sailesh Dev" //using the simple name for type annotation